CruxConnect/crux-docs/_product_supplier/create_sku.md

 : (string) The Condition of the SKU; these include "new", "used", and "refurb" (refurbished)

 quantity_in_stock
-: (number) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.
+: (integer) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.

 quantity_on_backorder
 : (number) The Quantity on Backorder parameter indicates how many of this particular SKU are going to be replenished.
 It can be considered a tentative quantity to be added to the current quantity in-stock.

 number_of_units_bundled
-: (number) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.
+: (integer) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.

 distinguishing_attributes
 : (array) The Distinguishing Attributes are attributes objects based on a category or product line may be necessary to include.
 It may also be empty, as per the Suppliers' discretion.

 minimum_advertised_price
-: (number) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
+: (decimal) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
 You may not legally list the SKU for sale at a lower price.
+(2 decmial places)

 msrp
-: (number) The Manufacturer's Suggested Retail Price for the SKU.
+: (decimal) The Manufacturer's Suggested Retail Price for the SKU.
 This is only a suggestion.
 It is not a price floor nor is it a price ceiling.
+(2 decmial places)

 ### Response Parameters: